Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Related work

 \subsubsection{Statistical change detection methods}

-These methods apply hypothesis tests or control charts to data.
-For example, the Drift Detection Method (DDM)~\cite{ddm-cmp} monitors the classification error rate and raises an alarm if the error increases significantly beyond an expected bound.
-Likewise, sequential analysis techniques such as Page-Hinkley~\cite{page-cmp} tests and CUSUM~\cite{page-cmp} charts have been used to detect mean shifts in performance metrics, treating concept drift detection analogously to quality change detection in control processes.
-These detectors are typically lightweight and can signal abrupt shifts quickly, but they struggle with distinguishing gradual drifts.
+These apply hypothesis tests or control charts.
+The Drift Detection Method (DDM)~\cite{ddm-cmp} monitors the input data stream and raises an alarm when the amount drifted samples exceeds an expected limit.
+Sequential tests such as Page-Hinkley~\cite{page-cmp} and CUSUM~\cite{page-cmp} detect mean shifts in performance metrics, treating drift detection as control-process change detection.
+Such detectors are lightweight and flag abrupt shifts quickly but struggle with gradual drifts.